Financial Assistance Options

 Immune-Mediated Colitis

-Immune-mediated colitis, which can present as a severe and acute-onset form of colitis, has been reported in patients receiving OCREVUS in the postmarketing setting.
+Immune-mediated colitis, which can present as a severe and acute-onset form of colitis, has been reported in patients receiving ocrelizumab in the postmarketing setting.
 Some cases of colitis were serious, requiring hospitalization, with a few patients requiring surgical intervention.
 Systemic corticosteroids were required in many of these patients.
 The time from treatment initiation to onset of symptoms in these cases ranged from a few weeks to years.
-Monitor patients for immune-mediated colitis during OCREVUS treatment, and evaluate promptly if signs and symptoms that may indicate immune-mediated colitis, such as new or persistent diarrhea or other gastrointestinal signs and symptoms, occur.
+Monitor patients for immune-mediated colitis during ocrelizumab treatment and evaluate promptly if signs and symptoms that may indicate immune-mediated colitis, such as new or persistent diarrhea or other gastrointestinal signs and symptoms, occur.

 Use in Specific Populations